Medically reviewed by Drugs.com. Last updated on Jun 18, 2022.

 - Magnetic resonance imaging (MRI) of the uterus

-Adenomyosis usually goes away after menopause, so treatment may depend on how close you are to that stage of life.
+Adenomyosis often goes away after menopause, so treatment might depend on how close you are to that stage of life.

 Treatment options for adenomyosis include:

 - Anti-inflammatory drugs.
 Your doctor might recommend anti-inflammatory medications, such as ibuprofen (Advil, Motrin IB, others), to control the pain.
 By starting an anti-inflammatory medicine one to two days before your period begins and taking it during your period, you can reduce menstrual blood flow and help relieve pain.

 - Hormone medications.
 Combined estrogen-progestin birth control pills or hormone-containing patches or vaginal rings might lessen heavy bleeding and pain associated with adenomyosis.
 Progestin-only contraception, such as an intrauterine device, or continuous-use birth control pills often cause amenorrhea — the absence of your menstrual periods — which might provide some relief.

 - Hysterectomy.
 If your pain is severe and no other treatments have worked, your doctor might suggest surgery to remove your uterus.
 Removing your ovaries isn't necessary to control adenomyosis.

 To ease pelvic pain and cramping related to adenomyosis, try these tips:

 - Use a heating pad on your abdomen.